I grew up in South Dakota.

-But let’s back up for a second.
 I grew up the oldest of five in a small town blue-collar family.
 After graduating high school, I went on to serve in the U.S. Army for eight years, with stints as an Army Ranger in the 1st Battalion, 75th Ranger Regiment; and as an Army Recruiter in the Syracuse Recruiting Battalion.

-After I separated from the military, I started my own small business, which lead me to discovering my love of writing and filmmaking.
+After I separated from the military, I started my own small business, which lead me to discover my love of writing and filmmaking.
 Before long I was writing and reporting for a variety of outlets full-time.

 My work has taken me across our great country and around the world to capture stories that I believe are worth telling.

 Fun fact: My wife, daughter, dog and I once spent a year on the road, traveling the United States while living out of a van we renovated for … well, living out of.